mmreko/myblog/content/posts/day-37-and-38.md

 categories = []
 +++

-As typing with my left hand proved to be a challenging and tiring and endeavor, I've spent some time yesterday trying to think of a possible workaround.
+As typing with my left hand proved to be a challenging and tiring endeavor, I've spent some time yesterday trying to think of a possible workaround.
 Finally, it occurred to me to use one of the [speech recognition tools](https://dictation.io/speech) and dictate my post instead of typing it.
 Oh, the wonders of modern technology!
 I was saved.
 Thankfully today I also did home office for the first time; I can only imagine how crazy I look sitting here and talking to my laptop as if it was a psychiatrist.

 I've spent the last two days reading the _Building Microservices_ book and thoroughly enjoying it.
 I'd say it's very well-written and understandable even for those without any experience in microservices.
 In my case, it confirmed some of the things I've already known, explained a couple I found confusing,  and opened up some new horizons for me to explore.